Good things come to those who wait: the longest gaps between debut chart entries and first Number 1 single

 eric-clapton-tony-christie-lulu-1100.jpg

-It's not often you score your first Number 1 on the UK's Official Singles Chart 30 years into your career, but that's what Michael Ball did this past week.
+It's not often you score your first Number 1 on the UK's Official Singles Chart 30 years into your career, but that's what Michael Ball did in April 2020.

 MORE: View all of the UK's Official Number 1 singles